Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Random input: noise-sustained turbulence, reliability, and spatial Lyapunov exponent

 This appears to be quite natural, as the spatial exponent is calculated for a stationary on average temporal field, so it corresponds to the value of $\mu$ at which the corresponding temporal chronotopic exponent $\mathcal{L}$ vanishes.
 We compare this expression with the numerics for spatial LE of the NHKS model in Fig.~\ref{fig:ln}(b).

 Positive spatial LE explains observation of a non-perfect synchrony in the simulations of the NHKS equation Fig.~\ref{fig:syn}(b).
-The reason is in small perturbations at the level of accuracy of the representation of double-precision numbers in numerical simulations.
+The reason lies in small perturbations at the level of accuracy of double-precision number representation in numerical simulations.
 These perturbations are unavoidable because the coupling of different sites in the discrete representation \eqref{eq:ksdiscr} is bidirectional.
 Estimating the level of these perturbations as $10^{-15}$, and taking into account that for $V=2$ the spatial LE is $\approx 0.06$, we conclude that perturbations reach level one at distance $\approx \ln(10^{15})/0.06\approx 575$, what corresponds to the right border of the synchronized domain in Fig.~\ref{fig:syn}(b).
-Exactly in the same way, positive spatial LE explains also an exponential growth of stochastic turbulence component in experiments, as is shown in Fig. (27) of Ref.~\cite{borodulin2014properties}.
+Exactly in the same way, positive spatial LE also explains an exponential growth of stochastic turbulence component in experiments, as is shown in Fig. (27) of Ref.~\cite{borodulin2014properties}.

+To establish scaling properties of the growth of the stochastic component, let us denote its level along the system as $\delta(X)$, with a fixed inlet level $\delta(0)$.
+If $\delta(0)$ is small, growth of the stochastic component follows the exponential law \eqref{eq:sple}, i.e.

+until a saturation at the level $\delta\approx 1$ occurs.
+Scaling expression \eqref{eq:scal} shows, that in the setup where the same input signal (up to some noisy discrepancy $\delta(0)$) is applied to two identical replicas of a convectively unstable medium, then the evolution of the difference between two systems downstream can be expressed as an function of single quantity $X-\Lambda^{-1}\ln\delta(0)$.
+We illustrate this in Fig.~\ref{fig:scal}, where we use model \eqref{eq:ca} because it allows for a perfect control of the inlet perturbations.

 We should mention, however, that the spatial LE provides, for a setup like depicted in Fig.~\ref{fig:syn}(b), only an estimate of the distance at which the reliability breaks due to uncontrolled perturbations at the boundary and in the bulk.
 The reason is that the spatial LE is well-defined only for a spatially stationary regime like one corresponding to the bottom panel of Fig.~\ref{fig:nstks}.
-Closer to the inlet, there is a domain where statistical properties of the field are not stationary but heavily depend on the drifing force $f(t)$.
+Closer to the inlet, there is a domain where statistical properties of the field are not stationary but heavily depend on the driving force $f(t)$.
 Correspondingly, spatial amplification of perturbations in this non-stationary domain may deviate from that described by the spatial LE.